Did updating a plugin break your WordPress site? Or maybe you simply don’t like the new version.

-The old version will replace the new version by overwriting the files on your website.
+The old version of the plugin will replace the new version by overwriting the files on your website.
 That’s it.
-You’ve successfully rolled back your update.
+You’ve successfully rolled back your plugin update.

 - All important pages such as your homepage, contact page, cart and checkout page, and about us.

 - Make sure all plugins are working properly.